Bachelor of Engineering BEng (Hons)

 Looking for an accelerated way to earn two powerful degrees and launch your international career?
 ASU London offers students a

 UK-accredited degree enhanced by the globally recognised curriculum of Arizona State University, ranked the #1 most innovative university in the US for 11 consecutive years by U.S. News & World Report, with US master’s degree pathways integrated directly into your programme.
+The master’s degree is developed by Arizona State University’s highly-ranked Ira A. Fulton Schools of Engineering.

 Earn two degrees in four years